0xMalek/iso27001-saas-case-study/README.md

 CaseCo Cloud is a **fictional 25-person B2B support-software company** preparing to answer enterprise customers' security questions.
 This project connects business needs to information security risks, proposed controls, and a completed access-review exercise using synthetic records.

-**10 assets Â· 12 risks · 21 selected controls · 27 access assignments reviewed · 3 sample corrections**
+**10 assets · 12 risks · 21 selected controls · 27 access assignments reviewed · 3 sample corrections**

 The work demonstrates implementation planning and evidence evaluation.
 It is an educational simulation, not a certified ISMS, a real client engagement, or evidence of sustained control effectiveness.
 Control descriptions are original summaries; the Statement of Applicability is an extract.